Characterizations of categories of commutative C*-subalgebras: Inverse semigroups and e tendues

 \section{Inverse semigroups and {\'e}tendues}

 The direct proof of Theorem~\ref{CsCm} follows from~\cite[A.1.1.7]{johnstone:elephant}, but it can also be arrived at through a detour via inverse semigroups, based on results due to Funk~\cite{funk:semigroupsandtoposes}.
 This appendix describes the latter intermediate results, which might be of independent interest.
-Fix a unital C*-algebra $A$.
+For the rest of this appendix, we fix a unital C*-algebra $A$, and may therefore write $\Cs$ for $\Cs(A)$ and $\Cm$ for $\Cm(A)$.

 \begin{definition} Define a set $T$ with functions $T \times T \stackrel{\cdot}{\to} T$ and $T \stackrel{*}{\to} T$ by:

 The multiplication is well-defined, because the inverse image of a *-algebra under a $*$-homomorphism is again a *-algebra, and the inverse image of a closed set is again a closed set, so that $i^{-1}(C)$ is indeed a commutative C*-algebra.
 The operation * is well-defined because of Lemma~\ref{cstarimage}; and on the image, $i^{-1}$ is a well-defined injective $*$-homomorphism.
 One can verify that together, these data form an inverse semigroup; that is, multiplication is associative, and $i^*$ is the unique element with $ii^*i=i$ and $i^*ii^*=i^*$. \end{definition}